OpenLiberty/cloud-hosted-guides/instructions/guide-cloud-native/instructions.md

 ...
 ```

-The MicroProfile system metrics, for example, JVM heap, cpu, and garbage collection information, don't require any additional coding - they're produced automatically from the JVM.
+The MicroProfile system metrics, for example, JVM heap, CPU, and garbage collection information, don't require any additional coding - they're produced automatically from the JVM.
 The metrics data is in <a href="https://prometheus.io">Prometheus</a> format, the default for MicroProfile.
-Using an `Accept` header on the request, you can also receive json format (not shown in this tutorial).
+Using an `Accept` header on the request, you can also receive JSON format (not shown in this tutorial).

 The tutorial application also shows a MicroProfile application metrics in the microservice implementation.